Healthcare11 min read

 NPTE Exam Guide 2026: Dates, Domains, Study Plan

-Complete NPTE 2026 guide with official test dates, registration deadlines, domain weights, exam format, fees, and a practical week-by-week study plan.
+Complete NPTE 2026 guide with official FSBPT test dates, registration and jurisdiction-approval deadlines, by-system domain weights, exam format, fees, retake rules, and a week-by-week study plan.

 Ran Chen, EA, CFP®February 20, 2026